 These deeply chocolatey bonfire brownies are delicious wrapped in a sweet, soft coat of toasted marshmallow.
-You even get some fireworks in your mouth with a topping of popping candy.
+You even get some fireworks in your mouth with a topping of popping candy!
+They make a fun dessert idea for Bonfire Night, or Firework Night if you prefer.
+Either way, marshmallow brownies are awesome to eat.

 They are a perfect Autumn dessert.
-Rather simply toasting marshmallows (nice, but yawn) by the inescapable bonfire this season, it’s all got rather exciting.
+Rather simply toasting marshmallows (nice, but yawn) by the bonfire this season, it’s all got rather exciting.
+Making the brownies is really easy and coating and toasting them is the fun (albeit sticky) part!
+I like to give this challenge to my husband who loves fun things to cook on a campfire.

 - 250g unsalted butter